AlexStrNik/NSShield/README.md

 # NSShield

-NSShield is a lightweight Swift package that provides a specialized subclass of NSWindow designed to float over every space on macOS.
-It's perfect for creating notch apps, status bar utilities, and custom overlays that replicate system UI elements.
+**NSShield** is a lightweight Swift package that provides a specialized subclass of `NSWindow`, designed to float *above* every space on macOS.
+It’s perfect for creating notch apps, status bar utilities, and custom overlays that mimic system UI elements.

 ## Features

-- **Cross-Space Visibility**: Windows appear on all macOS spaces
-- **Always-On-Top**: Stays above other applications
-- **Simple Integration**: Drop-in replacement for NSWindow
-- **Minimal Footprint**: Single-file implementation
+**Truly floats above all spaces** — unlike `canJoinAllSpaces`, which simply makes a window *jump between* spaces as you switch, NSShield places the window in an unmanaged space that literally stays above all others.
+This makes it ideal for HUDs and overlays that should remain visible at all times.

 ## Installation

 ### Swift Package Manager

-Add the following to your `Package.swift` file's dependencies:
+Add the following to your `Package.swift` dependencies:

 ```swift
 dependencies: [